OpusCapita/fsm-workflow/core/README.md

 // start/initialize machine/workflow
 machine.start({object})

-// returns a list of available transitions: {event, from, to, ..}, e.g. event machine.availableTransitions({object})
+// returns a list of available transitions: {event, from, to, request..}, e.g. event
+// request is used to pass parameters to guards for some dynamic calculation f.e. when event availability depends
+//on current user'c info, e.g. roles, e.t.c. machine.availableTransitions({object})
 // returns a list of available automatic transitions: {event, from, to, ..}, e.g. event
 // if machine schema is adequate then there should be not more than 1 such transition